Reviewing Key Tronic Corporation (KTCC)'s and 3D Systems Corporation (NYSE:DDD)'s results | New Business Observer

 Institutional and Insider Ownership

-Roughly 47% of Key Tronic Corporation shares are held by institutional investors while 74.7% of 3D Systems Corporation are owned by institutional investors.
-Key Tronic Corporation’s share held by insiders are 6.56%.
-On the other hand, insiders held about 1.7% of 3D Systems Corporation’s shares.
+Key Tronic Corporation and 3D Systems Corporation has shares held by institutional investors as follows: 47% and 74.7%.
+6.56% are Key Tronic Corporation’s share held by insiders.
+Competitively, 3D Systems Corporation has 1.7% of it’s share held by insiders.

 Performance